pulp-platform/snitch_cluster/docs/tutorial/build_system.md

 - `-o` - points to the directory where all the generated files will be placed.

 The `clustergen` generates the `snitch_cluster_wrapper.sv` inside the `./target/snitch_cluster/generated` directory.
 You can see this after the build finishes.
-# (Optional) More Details on the `snax-alu.hjson`
+# (Optional) More Details on the `snax_alu_cluster.hjson`

-Let's go through the `snax-alu.hjson` file again and look at important configurations.
+Let's go through the `snax_alu_cluster.hjson` file again and look at important configurations.
 We'll only discuss the notable ones that would be most useful for an accelerator designer.
-Remember, you can locate this at `./target/snitch_cluster/cfg/snax-alu.hjson` starting from the root of the repository.
+Remember, you can locate this at `./target/snitch_cluster/cfg/snax_alu_cluster.hjson` starting from the root of the repository.

 The main `cluster` dictionary configures the entire system.
 Particularly, it affects the cluster wrapper which you can see in `./hw/snitch_cluster/src/snitch_cluster_wrapper.sv.tpl`.
 The file has several things in it but we'll just give you an overview of the few parameters.